campaign-layer/origin-sdk/README.md

 `linkDiscord() => void`

-The `linkDiscord` method redirects the user to the Discord OAuth flow to link their Discord account to the Camp SDK.
+The `linkDiscord` method redirects the user to the Discord OAuth flow to link their Discord account to the Auth Hub.

 ```js
 auth.linkDiscord();